-- (a) simplicity of the process of application for a licence; - (b) ensuring that the licensing framework is consolidated and requires persons to hold a minimum number of licenses and be subject to a minimum number of different licensing processes;
+- (a) simplicity of the process of application for a licence: - (b) equity, transparency and accountability in the administration of licensing procedures - (c) ensuring that the licensing framework is consolidated and requires persons to hold a minimum number of licences and be subject to a minimum number of different licensing processes;

-- (c) access to information relating to the licensing requirements and procedures; - (d) enabling licence holders to respond to changes in the market quickly with minimum regulatory friction; and - (e) certainty by having in place clear and consistent licensing conditions. - 6.
-A county government shall, in establishing and administering a licensing regime-
+- (d) access to information relating to the licensing requirements and procedures; - (e) enabling licence holders to respond to changes in the market quickly with minimum regulatory friction; and - (f) certainty by having in place clear and consistent licensing conditions. - 6.
+A county government shall, in establishing and administering a licensing regime -